10 Tips for Speaking English

 “You should go to …” (offer reasons why this is a good place to travel)

-“Have you lived here all your life?”
+“Have you lived here all your life?” - Ask for advice.

 For example: